oxinabox/LoggingExtrasJuliaCon2023/src/index.md

 ---

 ## Who is logging for ?
-Logging is a servant with many masters
+Logging needs to serve the needs of many different users

- - Operations Team monitoring production enviroment.
+ - Operations Team monitoring production environment.
     - Probably using some tool liked Cloudwatch or SumoLogic work with the logs
  - The developer:
     - printline logging is the classic debugging technique
- - The end user
+ - The end user on a local interactive session
     - communicating the state of the program

 ---